changebio/gwas_height/README.md

 #### Specimen

 sample information is not necessary. if there is this information, it file should have at least one column (`gender`, 1 as male, 2 as female) and separate by Tab.
 The order of the rows must be the same as the samples in Genotype file.
-If height column is given, model will output R2 and MSE for regression or AUC and F1 score for classification.
+If height column is given, model will output R2 and MSE for regression.
 for example, meta.csv
 Specimen file as below: 1 column (gender)